A British Airways crew shows how to handle an idiot

 TravelingForMiles.com may receive commission from card issuers.
 Some or all of the card offers that appear on TravelingForMiles.com are from advertisers and may impact how and where card products appear on the site.
 TravelingForMiles.com does not include all card companies or all available card offers.

-I give British Airways a lot of stick (and I mean a lot of stick) for any number of things that I think they fall down on and simply don’t do well enough.
-I think their Club World product is so past its time it’s in danger of becoming retro-chic and I’ve bemoaned the rapid disappearance of the great British Airways crews of the past who appear to have been replaced by US-style crews who seem to want to be anywhere but where they are.
+I think their Club World product is so past its time it’s in danger of becoming an historical artifact, and I’ve bemoaned the rapid disappearance of the great British Airways crews of the past who appear to have been replaced by US-style crews who seem to want to be anywhere but where they are.

-Things were quite a bit different, however, on my last but one flight (Review: British Airways Economy Class 767) when the crew were really superb throughout – and I said as much in my review.
+Things were quite a bit different, however, on my last but one flight (Review: British Airways Economy Class 767) when the crew were really superb throughout, and I said as much in my review.
 But I left out one little bit of information because I thought it deserved its own little piece – it’s nothing major and it’s not at all newsworthy but I feel I should give credit where credit is due.

 Here’s what happened: